taxisuper/frontend/readme.md

 Read the snippet carefully.
 We'll query the state to see if we have more than a certain threshold number of tweets, and if not, we'll dispatch a certain action.

 Now that we're keeping more than just one tweet at a time, we'll have to change the shape of our state.
-Also, as our app is growing, having the reducer function in our `index.js` feels like the college student still living with his parents - lets move it into its own file.
+Also, as our app is growing, having the reducer function in our `index.js` feels like the college student still living with his parents - let's move it into its own file.

 ##### Do the following:

-* Change the initial state from just an object to an empty array.
+* Change the initial state from just `null` to an empty array.
 * Dispatch `'TWEET_RECEIVED'` whenever a new tweet is received through the WebSocket
 * Move the tweet reducer function to `/reducers/tweets.js` (use `export default` there and `import tweets from './reducers/tweets'` in `index.js`)
 * Make sure the tweet reducer adds any new tweets that it receives to the array of existing tweets